imad-pro/GDrive-Integration/README.md

 This **UiPath automation** streamlines the process of sending newsletters via **Gmail**, triggered by a new **Excel file** in **Google Drive**.
 The bot verifies recipient details, personalizes messages, and ensures smooth execution with error handling.

-## 🚀 Features
+##  Features

 ✔ **Event-Triggered Execution:** Listening for the creation of `UsersNewsletter.xlsx` in Google Drive.
-✔ **Google Drive API Integration:** Finding the Excel file,Downloading it to a local folder ✔ **Using recipient details:** reading the Excel file to a data table, and iterating over each row to use recipient details ✔ **Dynamic Email Personalization:** Extracts recipient info and sends customized emails with a **PDF attachment**.
+✔ **Google Drive API Integration:** Finding the Excel file,Downloading it to a local folder.
+✔ **Using recipient details:** reading the Excel file to a data table, and iterating over each row to use recipient details.
+✔ **Dynamic Email Personalization:** Extracts recipient info and sends customized emails with a **PDF attachment**.
 ✔ **Exception Handling & Logging:** Implements **Try-Catch, Throw, and Rethrow** with info/warn logs.

 ## 🔧 Setup Instructions

 1️⃣ **Prerequisites:**
    - UiPath Studio installed
+   - A robot account configured in attended mode, with a machine template, connected to your machine using a machine key in UiPath Assistant
    - Google Drive & Gmail integrations configured in **UiPath Integration Service**
    - A valid **Gmail account** for sending emails